 Post Exposure Prophylaxis is called PEP.
-It is a combination of 2 or more antiretroviral designed to kill the HIV virus in your body before it sets into the immune system.
+It is a combination of 2 or more antiretrovirals designed to kill the HIV virus in your body before it sets into the immune system.
 Best results for PEP are seen if you get started on the course within 48 to 72 hours.
-Of course, earlier the better.
+Of course, the earlier the better.

-No. PEP is designed a combination of drugs to kill the HIV virus in the body before it sets into your immunity system.
+No. PEP is designed as a combination of drugs to kill the HIV virus in the body before it sets into your immunity system.
 It does not cure AIDS or HIV.

 No doctor will guarantee you that PEP will kill the virus in your body but statistically, it has proven to show great numbers in helping people kill off the virus before it sets itself into the host body.
 Studies show that it is currently the best treatment for HIV as long as it is started within the 48-hour window.